NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PackageManager.rst

 This page lists the available updates for the installed packages.
 The list is updated periodically.

-More informations about the updates are shown by clicking on :guilabel:`Updates CHANGELOG`.
+More information about the updates are shown by clicking on :guilabel:`Updates CHANGELOG`.

 By pushing :guilabel:`Download and install` the listed packages are